gaslight/posts/2014-01-16-how-we-trello.md

 * Accepted
 * Rejected

+This workflow [no longer fit with our process](http://gaslight.co/blog/why-not-pivotal-tracker) as we did more work to integrate design and development.
+We considered creating multiple cards for each story, but this caused confusion.

 Pivotal Tracker also lacked the concept of WIP limits.
-Trello doesn't support WIP limits, however, much easier to see when there is a WIP violation.
+Trello doesn't support WIP limits, however, in Trello it's much easier to see when there is a WIP violation.
 There is a also a [Chrome extension](https://chrome.google.com/webstore/detail/kanban-wip-for-trello/oekefjibcnongmmmmkdiofgeppfkmdii?hl=en-US) that can help visualize WIP.